7. Wash Out & Dry Stencil

 For small screen development for ultra high definition applications, a compressed air accelerated washout can be used with great effect as this opens up the fine detail with minimal risk of damage to very fine lines/tracks.

-When correctly dried and exposed, Plus stencils are very tough and will withstand a number of washout conditions.
+When correctly dried and exposed, Alkemi Plus emulsion stencils are very tough and will withstand a number of washout conditions.

-Plus direct emulsions – Wet both side of stencil with cool water.
+For plus direct emulsions, wet both sides of stencil with cool water.
 Follow with a sharp washout using a strong spray of cool water - washing from the print side until image clears, then finish on the squeegee side.
 As a rule, Capillex stencils benefit from a ‘short-sharp' washout using a strong spray, predominantly from the print side of the screen.

 If the water pressure is too low to achieve a strong spray, then a high pressure gun can be used, ideally set with a diffused spray and held at a minimum distance of 80cms (~31.5in) from the stencil.